MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-ismatch.md

 	![](media/function-ismatch/pangram-gallery1.png)

-3. Select "Add an item from the Insert table" in the middle of the gallery to select the template of the gallery.
+3. Select "Add an item from the Insert tab" in the middle of the gallery control to select the template of the gallery.

 5. Add a **[Label](../controls/control-text-box.md)** control to the gallery's template.